xcp-ng/xenadmin/README.md

 * Ionic.Zip.dll
 * log4net.dll

-You have to add those two libraries yourself (ZIP files in ExternalLibs folder):
+You have to add this library yourself (ZIP file in ExternalLibs folder):

 * CookComputing.XmlRpcV2.dll (Extract zip file, dll is allready in folder xml-rpc.net.2.5.0\bin)
-*

 (Only for testing purposes) you also need NUnit libraries